We’re here to help you adopt a vacant lot, start a revitalization

 Some groups stewarding adopted lots have put a great deal of time, energy, and resources into making a site a vibrant and unique space in their neighborhoods, and they seek to retain the space for community use in the future.
 Your hard work can be rewarded: if you and your community have maintained your lot for five years, you may be eligible to apply to have it protected as a land trust site through Baltimore Green Space.
 Click here for additional information.
 If you cannot wait five years, you may be able to purchase the lot from the Mayor and City Council of Baltimore.
 Contact Baltimore Housing at 410-396-4111 for more information about purchasing your site.

-Contact our Power in Dirt Coordinator to help you along the way.
+Contact Parks & People's Community Greening Coordinator to help you along the way.

 (410) 448-5663 ext.
 103